How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 extreme temperatures of plasma

-You’re working with a highly ionized gas column whose plasma arc properties include extreme enthalpy density, high electron temperature, and focused energy flux.
-That heat rapidly melts electrically conductive metals—steel, aluminum, copper—while the jet’s momentum ejects molten material to form a kerf.
+You’re working with a highly ionized gas column.
+Its plasma arc properties include high energy density, high electron temperature, and focused heat flow.

 Factors That Influence Plasma Arc Temperature